Introduction: Epoxy Coasters

 After you've drilled your hole, use the jigsaw to cut out the rest of the inside, don't worry too much about being on the line, give yourself room because the Dremel is where we get the precise work done.

 After you've used cut out the middle, use the Dremel routing table to carefully sand away the last bits so you can put your coaster inside the frame.
-It's important that the coaster can slip into the frame without issues, since once you Mod Podge the coaster it will be a little bit thicker, and we will be sealing it later on.
+It's important that the coaster can slip into the frame without too many issues, you want it to have a little resistance in some areas but not so much that you are forcing it in.

 Note: if you've got any chunks missing, use dust from earlier (there will be plenty!) and glue to fill in these gaps.